DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does hernia repair surgery cost for a dog in the UK?

 A hernia is a gap in the body wall that lets tissue or an organ push through where it should not.
 Some are small and simple to fix, others are serious enough to need urgent surgery, and the cost reflects that huge range.
-The real prices below give you a feel for what dog hernia repair actually costs across the country.
+The real prices below give you a feel for what dog hernia repair actually costs across the country, from a routine closure done alongside neutering to an emergency operation on a trapped bowel.

 The quick version